ysaakpr/panka/CONTRIBUTING.md

-# Contributing to Deployer
+# Contributing to Panka

-Thank you for your interest in contributing to Deployer!
+Thank you for your interest in contributing to Panka!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents